MEET OUR TEAM

 Asia & Oceania Regional Coordinator

-Mala Deep Upadhaya is eager to assist WMI Scholars throughout his region and has supported the WMI Nepal Fellowship in their continued development.
-He also works as an independent consultant for several national and international organizations on data visualization, analysis, and web development projects.
-He is currently engaged in research which integrates methodologies from data visualization, human-computer interaction, machine learning, visual analytics, and data mining to tackle social context issues.
-Mala completed his bachelors studies in computer science from Kathmandu University in 2020 and is currently working on his masters.
+Mala Deep Upadhaya is eager to assist WMI Scholars throughout his region and has actively supported the WMI Nepal Fellowship in its continued development.
+He also works as an independent consultant for several national and international organizations, focusing on data visualization, analysis, and web development projects.
+His current research integrates methodologies from data visualization, human-computer interaction, machine learning, visual analytics, and data mining to address issues within social contexts.
+Mala completed his bachelor's degree in Computer Science from Kathmandu University in 2020 and earned his master’s degree in Data Science from Coventry University, UK, in 2024.

 Phoeby Musonda